hexawyz/Exo/Docs/Razer DeathAdder V2 Pro.md

 NB: It looks that byte `yy` is also correlated with reads or writes.
 We can see the MSB being correlated with the MSB of the command ID.
 ⚠️ It seems that messing up the matching can make the device behave weird.

+After poking with the commands above, I suspect that the two btyes (that I have now named `C1` and `C2`) are actually the command.
+That is also supported by mistakes I made during the dev when a dpi command that should have been a read acutally changed the behavior of the device.

+My hypothesis is that the first byte (labelled `C0` here) is actually an arbitrary number used to match the command response in the output stream.
+(Packets are received as notifications on the read GATT characteristic)
+Looking above, it seems that this byte would always be computed as `C0 = C1 | C2`, but it would not be strictly necessary.
+As, in the tentatives I did, I actually changed `C2` without touching `C0` and still got the correct results.

+Actually, the following two commands return the same result:

+85 00 00 00 05 82 00 00
+87 00 00 00 05 82 00 00

+The second here (`87`) would be the "correct" one according to what is done from Synapse, but the two work the same.

+So, in that case, `C1` would be the "feature category", and `C2` would be the actual command, similar to what is done for the USB protocol.
+However, all values are different from the USB protocol.
+Functions seem to be somewhat ordered similarly, but categories are not. e.g. Lighting is `0f` in the USB protocol but `10` in the BLE protocol; Power is `07` in the USB protocol but `05` in the BLE protocol.